 History of the North American Datums

 Before a national triangulation network connected the various portions of the U.S., regional datums had their own origins and standards for latitude and longitude, usually determined by astronomic observations.
-The U.S. Lake Survey based their surveys on the observatory in Detriot, which was connected telegraphically to Washington, DC, in 1871.
-In the western interior, the station at Salt Lake City which had been surveyed by the CGS in 1869, was the main longitude reference.
-Later, the Army surveys west of the 100th meridian referred to the station in Ogden, Utah, which had been surveyed by Lt.
-Walker in 1874.
+The U.S. Lake Survey based their surveys on the observatory in Detriot.
+The U.S. Geological Survey based their surveys west of the 100th meridian on the station in Ogden, Utah, which had been surveyed by Lt.
+Walker in 1877.
 The coastal surveys of California were based on local astronomic observations, but when telegraphic longitude was determined at San Francisco's Washington Square station, it became the standard of longitude for the West Coast surveys.

 In New England, the Harvard Observatory in Cambridge, Massachusetts was designated by the CGS as the "cardinal point of longitude" in 1845 and its position was determined by exchange of chronometers with Greenwich and by astronomic observation.
 In 1866 and 1867 the longitude of Calais, Maine and Harvard Observatory were determined telegraphically by exchange of signals with Europe over the first transatlantic telegraph cable (note 1).
 In 1869, the difference in longitude between Harvard Observatory and San Francisco was determined telegraphically (note 2).